Otomedius Hyper Stick Pro Otomedius Gorgeous Ver

 The rectangle hole for the headphones and Xbox button was gun drilled with a 5mm drill every 5mm and then cut out with a junior hack saw blade then filed square and flat.

-The limited availability of Hole Saws (Tank Cutters) in the sizes I needed meant I had to drill the three 24mm holes 25mm and the eight 30mm holes 29mm, the buttons still fit as they have quite a large head on them.
+The limited availability of Hole Saws (Tank Cutters) in the sizes I needed meant I had to drill the three 24mm holes 25mm and the eight 30mm holes 29mm, the buttons still fit as they have quite a large flange on them.

 Circuit board repositioning